dengkefu/skywalking/docs/en/setup/backend/dynamic-config-etcd.md

 # Dynamic Configuration Etcd Implementation

-[Etcd](https://github.com/etcd-io/etcd) is also supported as a Dynamic Configuration Center (DCC).
-To use it, please configure it as follows:
+[Etcd](https://github.com/etcd-io/etcd) is also supported as Dynamic Configuration Center (DCC).
+To use it, please configure as follows:

 ```yaml
 configuration: